canonical/netbox/docs/models/ipam/l2vpn.md

 ### Identifier

-An optional unique numeric identifier.
+An optional numeric identifier.
+This can be used to track a pseudowire ID, for example.

 ### Import & Export Targets